-- Strength of Preplaced Aggregate concrete is easily comparable to, or can exceed that of conventional concrete. - Strengths of 13,000psi at 1 year have been reported - Preplaced Aggregate Concrete has demonstrated excellent durability - This is likely due to the placement method and the air entrainment that naturally occurs due to the admixures used - Heat of Hydration can be readily controlled using Preplaced Aggregate techniques - Forms, aggregate and grout can be cooled prior to placement. - Initial temperatures of 40 to 45 degrees F are easily obtained
+- Strength of Preplaced Aggregate concrete is easily comparable to, or can exceed that of conventional concrete. - Preplaced Aggregate Concrete has demonstrated excellent durability - This is likely due to the placement method and the air entrainment that naturally occurs due to the admixures used

+- Strength of Preplaced Aggregate concrete is easily comparable to, or can exceed that of conventional concrete. - Preplaced Aggregate Concrete has demonstrated excellent durability - Heat of Hydration can be readily controlled using Preplaced Aggregate techniques - Forms, aggregate and grout can be cooled prior to placement. - Initial temperatures of 40 to 45 degrees F are easily obtained